DeeNewcum/dotfiles/README.md

 For files that don't allow for 'source', setup.pl will copy-n-paste the contents of, for example, ~/dotfiles/.gitconfig.subst into ~/.gitconfig.

-Because order often matters, you again need0 to manually insert a line that indicates where the global configuration text should be inserted.
+Because order often matters, you again need to manually insert a line that indicates where the global configuration text should be inserted.
 Setup.pl will tell you what text to insert.

 The text is only substituted when setup.pl is run.
 Therefore, to change the text inside the substitution region, you need to modify the ~/dotfiles/ version, and run setup.pl every time you want to test out your change.